callum-hart/immutable-styles/docsNext/theBasics.md

 Whether attempted overrides happen in the same file or in another file – among equal selectors or nested selectors – or even among different screen-sizes, the compiler catches them all.

-The complex task of detecting and preventing runtime overrides is offloaded to a compiler – keeping track of overrides is no longer a developer concern.
+The complex task of detecting and preventing runtime overrides is offloaded to a compiler; so that keeping track of overrides is no longer a developer concern.